 This is the engine of cash forecasting using AI and ML.
 Best practice requires that forecasts be multi-dimensional; that is forecast using different methods with the expectation that all the forecasts will converge on a narrow range of outcomes.
 Key dimensions are:

 - “Ideal” which forecasts cash receipts if every invoice was paid on its due date.
 This serves as an upper boundary more than a forecast.

 - Predictive payment behavior which forecasts receipts at the invoice and customer level based on historical payment performance and predictive analytics.
-About 80% of the forecast is derived from the historical average days to pay.
+About 80% of the cash flow forecasts are derived from the historical average days to pay.
 The other 20% is compiled using artificial intelligence to project payment date.
 Both types of forecast utilize machine learning to continuously improve their forecasts.
-This yields high forecasting accuracy but requires powerful computing power that digital technologies can provide.
+This yields high forecasting accuracy but requires the powerful computing power that digital technologies can provide.

 3. Analysis and Simulation

 This capability is used to verify the accuracy of the forecast and to understand and plan for substantial cash shortfalls.
 Key capabilities are extensive drill-down (to invoice and customer level) to understand details of the forecast, and robust “What If” simulation to understand the magnitude of the downside of inaccurate forecasts.